natebrunelle/cs4102_su20/markdown/pa.md

 Due 11:59pm Thursday Feb 2. <span style="color: red;">My Gradescope autograder is broken, so submissions are not live right now.
 I'll update you when I've fixed it.
 Sorry!</span>

-This assignment is intended to provide you experience in building/manipulating adjacency list representations of graphs, and to exercise your ability to apply BFS and DFS to a novel problem.
+This assignment is intended to provide you experience in building/manipulating adjacency list representations of graphs, and to reinforce your understanding of BFS and DFS by adapting them to solve a novel problem.
 Here is a link to the [PA1 Task Description](/files/pa/pa1_writeup.pdf).
 Here is a [zip file](/files/pa/KidneyDonation.zip) with some starter code (in python and java both) and test cases.
 Modify the `DonorCycle.java` or `donor_cycle.py` file (you don't need to do both!) to solve the problem described in the writeup.
 To submit, re-zip the folder and upload to Gradescope.

 Here is a summary of the test cases provided: